kyma-project/kyma/docs/service-catalog/docs/050-gs-broker-registration.md

 kubectl apply -f ups-broker.yaml -n ups-broker
 ```

-### Register using the Console

-1. Go to the Kyma Console and choose the Environment.
-2. Click the **Deploy new resource to the environment** button.
-3. Select broker's `yaml` files and click **Upload**.

->**NOTE:** This method applies only to ServiceBrokers.
-You cannot register ClusterServiceBrokers using the Kyma Console.

 ### Check the status

 To check if your broker's registration is successful, run: